© DB AG / Faruk Hosseini

 Now and in the future, we want to give residents more peace and quiet along our railway lines.
 To achieve this goal, we are involved in a range of research projects.

-The european Shift2Rail program focuses on developing new technologies and solutions for rail transport.
-Working with other rail operators, companies and research institutes from across Europe, Deutsche Bahn is studying how effective the latest technological innovations are in terms of noise reduction.
-We are also developing new techniques for identifying and measuring individual sources of noise with greater accuracy.
+The aim of the European Shift2Rail program was to develop new technologies and solutions for rail transport.
+Working together with our partners, other rail operators, companies and research institutes from across Europe, Deutsche Bahn successfully participated in the development and acoustic evaluation of innovative technologies and methods regarding noise reduction.
+This included, for example, virtual reality (VR) software that allows various noise reduction measures to be experienced and compared audiovisually (link to demonstrator).
+We also developed methods to better calculate and identify individual sources of noise.
 This will enable rail vehicles to travel even more quietly in the future.

 Testing innovative noise reduction in real-life conditions

-Together with the German Federal Ministry for Digital and Transport ("BMDV"), we have completed work on I-LENA, an application-focused portfolio of innovative noise control measures.
-Over 60 different ideas for groundbreaking noise mitigation solutions were submitted, and about 30 of them were tested in real-life conditions.
+In 2016, together with the German Federal Ministry of Digital Affairs and Transport (BMDV), we launched the "Initiative Lärmschutz-Erprobung neu und anwendungsorientiert" (I-LENA - New and Application-Oriented Noise Abatement Testing Initiative).
+By 2020, around 30 of the more than 60 ideas submitted for innovative noise abatement technologies had been selected and tested real-life conditions.
 These included new types of noise barriers and improvements to the work of rail grinding and rail damping.
 We also studied solutions for minimizing curve squeal, rail bridges' structure borne and construction noise.
-The goal of I-LENA was to promote exceptional noise reduction proposals and ideas, and also to accelerate the process of developing application-ready, marketable products.
+The goal of I-LENA was to promote exceptional concepts and ideas in noise reduction, and also to accelerate the process of developing application-ready, marketable products.

 Innovative freight cars for less noise